akl5/PackTrack/app/src/pages/README.md

 8_All_Active_Listings.py
 Page written in python that displays all the currently active listings that a co-op manager is hiring for.

-1_About.py
+9_Listings_By_Date.py
-Page written in python that gives a brief introduction of our app PackTrack
+Page written in python that lists a co-op manager's co-op postings by date.

 1_About.py
 Page written in python that gives a brief introduction of our app PackTrack